-Specific to Offices (including in clinical areas)/post rooms/medical records
+Specific to Offices (including in clinical areas)/post rooms/medical records Examples of good practice:

 - Rotas introduced to minimise staff attendance when working from home is not an option. - Screens provided at receptions to provide separation between patients and staff and in some offices to provide separation between desks. - Layouts redesigned to avoid face to face working by staggering workstations.